michael-ortiz/aws-on-call-notifier/README.md

 ## ⚙️ Project Settings Configuration

-The `configuration.ts` file, contains the required configurations that you must enter in order to start sending notifications.
+The `configurations.ts` file, contains the required configurations that you must enter in order to start sending notifications.

 **File Location**: